-On Monday, October 3rd, the Clements-Strauss Asia Policy Program will host Aynne Kokas, C.K.
+On Tuesday, October 3rd, the Clements-Strauss Asia Policy Program hosted Aynne Kokas, C.K.
 Yen Professor at the Miller Center and an associate professor of media studies at the University of Virginia, for a book talk on her recent release Trafficking Data: How China is Winning the Battle for Digital Sovereignty.
-Join us at 12:15 pm in RLP 1.302B, Patton Hall.

 Aynne Kokas is the C.K.
 Yen Professor at the Miller Center and an associate professor of media studies at the University of Virginia.
 Kokas’ research examines Sino-U.S. media and technology relations.
 Her book Trafficking Data: How China is Winning the Battle for Digital Sovereignty (Oxford University Press, October 2022) argues that exploitative Silicon Valley data governance practices help China build infrastructures for global control.
 Her award-winning first book Hollywood Made in China (University of California Press, 2017) argues that Chinese investment and regulations have transformed the U.S. commercial media industry, most prominently in the case of media conglomerates’ leverage of global commercial brands.